faquanly/cse15l-lab-reports/index.md

 6. **Example of using "ls" command with a path to a file as an argument:**
    ![ls with a path to a file](image-ls3.png)
    - When the "ls" command was run with a path to a file, the output was also the path to a file.
+The output will change if the path to a file is changed.
+   - If the path to a file is an absolute path or relative path, the output is also an absolute path or relative path to that file, respectively.

 7. **Example of using "cat" command with no argument:**
    ![cat with no argument](image-cat1.png)
    - When a "cat" command was run with no argument, it was waiting for the input from user and there was no output yet.
+When I inputted something and hit enter, the output displayed the same content that I've inputted.
+So I think the "cat" command is just read what the user input and display it again (which is not very useful)

 8. **Example of using "cat" command with a path to a directory as an argument:**
    -![cat with a path to a directory](image-cat2.png)